 Wisconsin Homeschooling Parents Association provides accurate, up-to-date information about Wisconsin homeschooling law, and actively monitors state and national legislation regarding homeschooling.
 Wisconsin Homeschooling Parents Association helps you advocate for yourself.

 Who Are We?

 Wisconsin Homeschooling Parents Association understands that homeschooling families are diverse in their beliefs and backgrounds.
 We stand together in loving our children, valuing our children’s education, and treasuring our freedom to homeschool.
-Wisconsin Homeschooling Parents Association is an inclusive all-volunteer organization, and does not offer opinions in matters of religion or politics.
+Wisconsin Homeschooling Parents Association is an inclusive all-volunteer organization, and does not offer opinions in matters of educational methods, religion, or politics.
 We are strong because of our members.